Ashok0/EnderalVREssentials-Nightly/README.md

 * If you need to reset your height in-game, do not run "Floor Fix" through Open VR Advanced Settings as this may causes problems with VRIK where you get stuck in "Sneak" mode.
 Recalibrate your height through the VRIK Calibration Power.
 You can do this by selecting the VRIK Calibration Power from the magic menu.
 * If you are using Virtual Desktop, you may see a subtle "rectangular box" around the edges of the view where the image becomes blurry outside of the rectangle.
 This effect is normal and is caused by the foveation used by Virtual Desktop when streaming Enderal VR wirelessly.
 * If you are using Virtual Desktop, Mod Organizer 2 may freeze up when starting a new game if SteamVR is already running.
 Selecting "Exit SteamVR" from inside of Virtual Desktop before hitting "Run" in Mod Organizer 2 should fix this issue.
+* There are physics issues with shattered glass.
 * If you have trouble selecting ingredients at alchemy benches, on your left controller be sure to tap the analog stick to the right which should allow you to select ingredients for crafting.
 * If you have issues equipping arrows for your bow, you need to reach behind your back in real life to grab an arrow.
 This is a feature from the included Simple Realistic Archery mod.
 * If the Hero menu doesn't pop up when raising one controller over your head, make sure the Enderal window is active and in focus on the Windows desktop.